 and psychology to cultural trends and leadership development.

 Innovative coursework includes clinical and field experiences that increase your ability to compete for jobs in popular and growing fields such as exercise science, biomechanics, athletic training, worksite wellness and recreational therapy.
 Additionally, the bachelor’s in kinesiology degree will prepare you for further education in graduate programs in teaching, physical therapy, occupational therapy and chiropractic medicine.

 Designated “community-engaged” learning courses provide unique opportunities for you to get involved in the community and industry.
 Learn from and work with professionals in different disciplines, practices and agencies.
 Small class sizes also provide opportunities to participate in activities and develop connections with kinesiology faculty and staff, as well as other UAA students.

-Faculty advisors and classroom instructors are available to help you stay on track to earn your degree and achieve your career goals.
+Faculty advisors are available to help you stay on track to earn your degree and achieve your career goals.
 Faculty also utilize their extensive networking resources to connect you with health, fitness and recreation industry professionals and leaders, which often leads to valuable educational and career opportunities.

 Honors in kinesiology

 Graduate with departmental honors by fulfilling GPA requirements and completing an advisor-approved project.

 Among UAA’s 100 student clubs and activities on campus, you may be particularly interested in joining the UAA Exercise is Medicine Club.